How Students Can Lower College Costs

 Have a part time job

-Most colleges, and the communities surrounding them, have plenty of jobs available for students who wish to work part-time.
-Not only does working bring in some extra cash, it offers valuable experience to put on a resume.
+Most colleges, and the communities surrounding them, have plenty of jobs available for students.
+Not only does working bring in extra cash, it offers valuable experience to put on a resume.
 College jobs can include anything from being a tour guide, to checking IDs at the gym, to researching with a professor.
 Some jobs are so low-key that students can study while they work, while others may offer valuable experience in an academic field.
 Just be sure to keep the workload reasonable (5-10 hours a week is ideal) in order not to detract from studies.
 Students who qualify should check out the Federal Work Study program, which often offers higher hourly wages.

 Strive to graduate in 4 years (or less!)

 Many students, especially at crowded public universities, now take 5-6 years to graduate, which means additional years of paying tuition.
-To stay track and meet graduation requirements, students should see an academic advisor regularly.
+To stay on track and meet graduation requirements, students should see an academic advisor regularly.
 It’s equally important to be aware of requirements for registering for classes on time – at large schools, general education classes often fill up quickly, and registering late may leave you out of luck until the following semester.
-Students should also consider taking summer classes to get requirements out of the way.
+Students can also take summer classes to get requirements out of the way.
 And finally, if you are in danger of failing a class, seek help immediately!

 Want more tips for reducing the costs of college?
 We guide and advise families on all matters related to cost and financial aid.
 Contact us for more details.